-I am available to supervise PhDs and postdoctoral research on many aspects of Roman social and cultural history, with a particular interest in projects that bring together historical and literary, visual, or topographical methodologies.
+I am available to supervise PhDs and postdoctoral research on many aspects of Roman cultural and political history, with a particular interest in projects that bring together historical and literary, visual, or topographical methodologies.

 Current PhD students for whom I am first supervisor:

 Paula Rondon-Burgos: The Political Functions of Villas in the Works of Cicero

 Fabio Luci: New Readings of the Visual and Textual Semantics of Late Republican Political Art and Architecture